pkardas/shapes/README.md

 Run the command again, fix all the issues indicated by flake8 and rerun the command.

-In order to check if we are passing correct types around, run:
+In order to check if we are passing objects of correct types around, run:

 ```bash
 $ mypy .